-- 3. Pinch wire retainer (A) and lift away from hooks. - 4.
-Remove bulb (B) from body.
+3. Pinch wire retainer (A) and lift away from hooks.

-5. Align lugs (B) on new bulb with slots (C) in body and push into place.
+Align lugs (B) on new bulb with slots (C) in body and push

-Do NOT touch the glass of the halogen bulb as the oils or other chemicals from your skin will cause the bulb to fail prematurely.
+Do NOT touch the glass of the halogen bulb as the oils or other chemicals from your skin will cause the bulb to fail into place.